Fedjmike/tush/readme.md

 - An expressive type system.
 Parametric polymorphism, algebraic types and typeclasses.
 Immutable data.
 - Programs are functions.
 Command line arguments and pipes are unified as parameters.
 - Files, globs and regexes are first-class features with syntax for literals and path construction operators.
-- Lists, tuples and dictionaries, with handling operations inspired by relational algebra.
+- Lists, tuples, records and dictionaries, with handling operations inspired by relational algebra.
 - A new set of coreutils taking advantage of these facilities.
 - A full scripting language with sane control flow, pattern matching and macros.

 The language design has lots of open questions.
 Among them, how to:

-- Handle errors — exceptions, Maybe monad, other possibilites?
+- Handle errors — exceptions, Maybe monad, error codes, other possibilites?
 - Dynamically type files — existential types?
 - Create a language that can be seamlessly used interactively, but also for safe scripting, for programming in the large.
 - Disambiguate the multiply operator (`*`) from a wildcard.